 The maximum specified length of a packed decimal number is implementation-defined.

-See Section 13.7 Properties Specific to Numbers with Binary Representation for details of the conversion of the packed decimal bit string to/from a numeric value.
+See Section 13.7 Properties Specific to Number with Binary Representation for details of the conversion of the packed decimal bit string to/from a numeric value.

 Length of Binary Boolean Elements